If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 Earlier this year Disney rolled out a way to pre-order your meals at select quick-service restaurants using the My Disney Experience app.

-I have to admit I was skeptical – would “Mobile Order” really improve my dining experience at Walt Disney World?
+I have to admit I was skeptical – would “Mobile Ordering” really improve my dining experience at Walt Disney World?
 Or would it be more hassle than help?

 Well, I tried out mobile ordering at the Magic Kingdom recently so I’ll share my experience (and some tips and tricks) with you today!

-Here are the locations at which you can currently place mobile orders:
+Here are the dining locations at which you can currently use Mobile Ordering:

 - Aloha Isle